Anti-Inflammatory Diet Plan →

 This cauliflower salad is packed with nutrition!
 Greek Cauliflower Salad Bowls feature cauliflower rice, grape leaves, olives, crunchy pumpkin seeds, and goat cheese.
 This salad bowls recipe makes a low carb salad or meatless meal that will fill you up while keeping your body strong and healthy!
 Lower carb, gluten-free, grain-free, and vegetarian.

 Trending –> Bowl food.
-Okay I may be bias.
+Okay I may be biased.
 Also trending —> Mediterranean food diet named best diet for 2019!
 Why?
 Because gosh darn that food is so fresh and delicious.
 Shouldn’t that be the focus all the time?
 Well, with the exception of cookie week, pumpkin lattes, and birthdays.
 Haha, in all seriousness, I am a Mediterranean food has (and will always be) a FAVORITE in our house.
 Trending 24/7.
 Which is why I am sharing with you this delicious cauliflower salad recipe, adapted from one that’s published in my cookbook.

 Shameless plug… You do have a copy of my Nourishing Superfoods Bowl cookbook, right?
 If not, you seriously need a copy.
 We’ll also be giving away a few copies during our next Meal Plan Challenge starting this next week!
 Yes, another shameless plug to JOIN the FB group.